cheunste/OpcXmlConverter/README.md

 | PotenciaNominal	|.PotenciaNominal		|

 - **However** please note following:
-	- both XML and the OPC Tags are independent of the site name
+	- both XML and the OPC Tags are independent of the site name.
+The site name
-	- In the OPC Tag section, all tags **MUST** start with a `.
+	- In the OPC Tag section, all tags **MUST** start with a '.'